marsdrums/ReSTIR-reworking/The gi pass explained/3) Diffuse.md

 ![](./images/weighting.png)

-This picture shosw the difference without and with weighting.
+The picture shows the difference without and with weighting.

 The indirect diffuse component is divided by the albedo value of each fragment to de-modulate colors from albedo.
 This facilitates subsequent filtering operations.
 Albedo is added back at compositing stage.